 In both cases the microservices are loosely coupled with each other, avoiding synchronous and blocking-calls whenever possible.

 Microservices configuration with XAP was inspired from popular SW concepts and libraries such as Jini, Rio, Spring, Hibernate, Tomcat, etc. For Java users, a microservice will usually describe itself via a spring-based configuration file called pu.xml.
-It will compose Beans definition that will include the microservice internal artefacts and their dependency.
+It will compose Beans definition that will include the microservice internal artifacts and their dependency.
 The Beans will follow the regular life-cycle scheme spring provides with a few additional events provided with XAP such microservice (PU) creation and moving into backup or primary mode.

 XAP provides users the freedom to deploy different types of PUs.
 These are usually divided into stateless and stateful PUs.
 Stateless PUs use another service (database, space, file) to hold their state.
 This could be a web PU or a remote Space service that is acting as a front-end to the users.
 Stateless PUs can hold a local cache or local view that hold a copy of a state where its golden copy is preserved within another stateful PU.
 A stateless PU is usually deployed using a cluster topology without backups, as there is no state to maintain.